GeorgeWilkins/Active-Belt-Tensioner/README.md

 I'm also not sure if the protection diodes are actually necessary.
 I added them while debugging some CANBUS issues, but haven't made a new board without them yet.
 I'll update this documentation after some experimentation.

-### Laser-Cut Parts
-Unfortunately unless you happen to have a laser cutter, you will need to outsource the cutting of the [various plates](#) that make up the chassis of the tensioner.
-While this is difficult to estimate, these should around £50-£100 in total.

-These plates can be glued together using a dedicated acrylic bonding agent, or simple Cyanoacrylate (super glue).

 ## Source Files
 TBC